 This conviction may lead us to employ native grasses in a number of different ways;

-As a self-sustained conservation reserve where its self-perpetuation and vigour is to demonstrate the value of all contributing organisms that maintain a functional link to the ancient biological history of the landscape.
+As a self-sustained conservation reserve where its self-perpetuation and vigour is to demonstrate the value of all contributing organisms that maintain a functional link to the ancient biology of the landscape.

-As a composite native pasture that is largely sustained by its synergy with the soil.
+As a composite native pasture that is largely sustained by its synergy with the soil microbiome.